modular/modular/KGEN/docs/public/programming-manual.md

         self.data = Pointer(strdup(self.data.address))
 ```

-With this implementation, our code above works correctly and the "b = a" copy
+With this implementation, our code above works correctly, and the "b = a" copy
 produces a logically distinct instance of the string with its own lifetime and
 data.
 The copy is made with the C strdup`()` function as instructed by the
 lines of code above.
-Mojo also supports the `__moveinit__` method which allows
+Mojo also supports the `__moveinit__` method, which allows
 both Rust-style moves (which take a value when a lifetime ends) and C++-style
-moves (where the contents of a value is removed but the destructor still runs),
+moves (where the contents of a value are removed but the destructor still runs)
 and allows defining custom move logic.
 Please see the "Value Lifecycle"
 section below for more information.